Skip to main content

 Be it further resolved that the Faculty Senate supports the development of centralized information systems for reporting, recordkeeping, and communication related to academic integrity, in order to promote consistency, efficiency, and equity across colleges and schools;

-Be it further resolved that the Faculty Senate approves updates to the Code that modernize and clarify examples and definitions of academic integrity violations, including those involving generative artificial intelligence, and that reclassify use of unauthorized assistance and materials as violations of the Code rather than as matters of classroom misconduct;
+Be it further resolved that the Faculty Senate approves updates to the Code that modernize and clarify examples and definitions of academic integrity violations, including those involving artificial intelligence, and that reclassify use of unauthorized assistance and materials as violations of the Code rather than as matters of classroom misconduct;